Cusi Charlotte Campbell Sergeant Cram1

 Alfred Baldwin was born posthumously on 4 June 1841.2 He was the son of George Pearce Baldwin and Sarah Chalkey Stanley.2 He married Louisa Macdonald, daughter of Reverend George Browne Macdonald and Hannah Jones, on 9 August 1866.2 He died on 13 February 1908 at age 66.1

-Alfred Baldwin was a director of the Great Western Railway.2 He was Chairman of the Great Western Railway.2 He held the office of Member of Parliament (M.P.) for Bewdley between 1892 and 1908.1,2 He held the office of Justice of the Peace (J.P.) for Staffordshire.2 He lived at Wilden House, Stourport, Worcestershire, England.1 He held the office of Deputy Lieutenant (D.L.) of Worcestershire.2 He held the office of Justice of the Peace (J.P.) for Worcestershire.2
+He was Chairman of the Great Western Railway.2 He was a director of the Great Western Railway.2 He held the office of Member of Parliament (M.P.) for Bewdley between 1892 and 1908.1,2 He held the office of Justice of the Peace (J.P.) for Staffordshire.2 He lived at Wilden House, Stourport, Worcestershire, EnglandG.1 He held the office of Deputy Lieutenant (D.L.) of Worcestershire.2 He held the office of Justice of the Peace (J.P.) for Worcestershire.2

 Child of Alfred Baldwin and Louisa Macdonald